droig/sass-autocompile/README.md

 * `sass_autocompile.formats`: specify extensions and formats for exported files.
 * `sass_autocompile.targetDir`: define target directory for generated files.
 * `sass_autocompile.excludeRegex`: exclude files from compilation with regular expression
+* `sass_autocompile.mainFile`: path to main SASS file: tell the compiler to compile just this one file.

 ## Release Notes